Frequently Asked Questions

 As you consider your type, remember that you have all nine types in you, but one is primary.
 Your primary type is the one you should see showing up again and again if you look at the broad spectrum of your life.
 While we believe type is visible from birth, it becomes more apparent in the teenage years, and is even more firmly showing itself by the early to mid-20s, after the teenage years of exploration are over.
 Above all, continue to observe yourself to see if your type determination fits.
 And remember that finding your type is not the final destination with the Enneagram, in fact, it is only the beginning of the journey.

 No pencil-and-paper type tests are foolproof.
-Don Riso and Russ Hudson have done more work than any other Enneagram writers to develop a battery of type tests and yet, they still caution students to use them only as one element in the search for the person''s type.
+Don Riso and Russ Hudson have done more work than any other Enneagram writers to develop a battery of type tests and yet, they still caution students to use them only as one element in the search for the person''''s type.
 Because of the inherent limitations of type tests (including skipping questions, not reading words, misunderstanding concepts, projection and misinterpretation, nervousness, being too analytic, and so forth), it is almost impossible to have any test that is consistently higher than about 85% accurate for determining basic type.

-Even so, the RHETI (The Riso-Hudson Enneagram Type Indicator, Version 2.5) has been independently scientifically validated and is accurate in around 80% of cases, and the new QUEST-TAS quick questionnaires in The Wisdom of the Enneagram are also equally accurate.
+Even so, the RHETI (The Riso-Hudson Enneagram Type Indicator, Version 2.5) has been independently scientifically validated and is accurate in around 80% of cases, and we believe the QUEST-TAS in The Wisdom of the Enneagram is also equally accurate.
 (Both are available in Offprint booklets from The Enneagram Institute, and the QUEST-TAS scoring form is more sophisticated in the Offprint than in the original book.)
-For both the RHETI and the QUEST-TAS, we feel strongly that the user''s correct personality type will almost certainly be one of the three top scores, except in the rarest of cases.
+For both the RHETI and the QUEST-TAS, we feel strongly that the user''''s correct personality type will almost certainly be one of the three top scores, except in the rarest of cases.
 We also recommend that the results of the RHETI and the QUEST-TAS be evaluated by someone trained by Don Riso and Russ Hudson if the outcome of the tests does not seem to be correct.
 In any case, the tests should be taken as only one piece of evidence in the quest for self-discovery, and the person should be encouraged to continue to observe himself, to read reliable books and to attend workshops for more insight into his type.

 While we have elements of all nine types in us, only one of the nine types is our basic personality type.
 You can think of it as your "home base," the frame of mind, the pattern of reactions and defenses, that you habitually return to.
 It is true, of course, that we have qualities from all of the nine types, and that, from the point of view of simple behavior, we can sometimes act like any of the types.
 For example, we can be aggressive, and funny, and angry, and fearful, and hard-working.
 But if we look more carefully, we will see that each of these qualities (and many hundreds more) can be distinguished between the nine types.
 In other words, the humor of Ones is different from the humor of Twos and Threes and Fours, and so forth.
 The attitudes of all of the types toward work are quite different, although in one way or another, everyone works.
 Thus, our internal attitudes, our affects, and our motivations must all be taken into account—and when this happens, we see clearly that our habitual orientation to life forms an overall pattern, the pattern of our basic personality type.
 We also see that there is only one "home base" that we return to because it has worked for us in the past, beginning in our childhood.